 Article 3, paragraph (a) of the Protocol to Prevent, Suppress and Punish Trafficking in Persons defines Trafficking in Persons as the recruitment, transportation, transfer, harboring or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.
 Exploitation shall include, at a minimum, the exploitation of the prostitution of others or other forms of sexual exploitation, forced labor or services, slavery or practices similar to slavery, servitude or the removal of organs

 Racism is everywhere in sexual exploitation.
-Pornography is rife with racist material that celebrates the degradation of black women and girls.
+Pornography is rife with racist material that celebrates the degradation of black women, men, and children.
 Commercial sex buyers are predominantly white men while victims of sex trafficking are disproportionately women and girls of color.
-Predators prey upon the people society has marginalized, which means minority communities are a prime…
+Predators prey upon the people society has marginalized, which means minority communities are a…

 The passage of FOSTA-SESTA in 2018 was a major legislative victory for survivors of sex trafficking.
 It gave survivors a route to justice by providing a civil right of action.
 It also empowered state Attorney Generals to prosecute websites that facilitate sex trafficking.
 Furthermore, its impact on the online commercial sexual exploitation landscape was immediate…